 - Ledger Live should be ready to use.

-- Check that the right app is installed on your Ledger Nano X.
+- The right app should be installed on your Ledger Nano X.

 Ex: install the Bitcoin app to receive Bitcoin.